yoheinakajima/babyagi/README.md

 4. Set your OpenAI and Pinecone API keys in the OPENAI_API_KEY, OPENAPI_API_MODEL, and PINECONE_API_KEY variables.
 5. (Optional) Set the proxy (str, dict) in the OPENAI_API_PROXY variable.
 6. Set the Pinecone environment in the PINECONE_ENVIRONMENT variable.
+7. (Optional) Set the proxy in the PINECONE_API_PROXY and PINECONE_API_PROXY_HEADERS variables.
-7. Set the name of the table where the task results will be stored in the TABLE_NAME variable.
+8. Set the name of the table where the task results will be stored in the TABLE_NAME variable.
-8. (Optional) Set the objective of the task management system in the OBJECTIVE variable.
+9. (Optional) Set the objective of the task management system in the OBJECTIVE variable.
-9. (Optional) Set the first task of the system in the INITIAL_TASK variable.
+10. (Optional) Set the first task of the system in the INITIAL_TASK variable.
-10. Run the script.
+11. Run the script.

 All optional values above can also be specified on the command line.